rishmi5h/rishmi5h/Readme.md

 🧑‍💻 I'm currently working as Software Engineer at Optum(UHG)

-🌱 I'm currently learning about microservices
+🌱 I'm currently learning about DSA - as I am looking for a new job :)

-📚 I completed my B.Tech (Electrical Enginneering) from NIT Raipur (2021)
+📚 I completed my B.Tech (Electrical Engineering) from NIT Raipur (2021)

 💬 Ask me about Startups, Sports and debugging :)